nikharmsingh/moneytracker/wiki/faq.md

 ### Is my financial data secure?

+Money Tracker implements multiple layers of security to protect your data:

+- Secure authentication with password hashing
+- Two-factor authentication (2FA) for additional account security
+- Session management with the ability to view and revoke active sessions
+- Account lockout protection after multiple failed login attempts
+- Security logging to track account activity
+- Rate limiting to prevent brute force attacks
+- Strong password policies

-Money Tracker uses secure authentication and stores passwords as hashed values.
-Your data is stored in MongoDB with access controls.
-The security of your deployment depends on how you configure your hosting environment and database.
+The overall security of your deployment also depends on how you configure your hosting environment and database.

 ### Can other users see my transactions?